aishcn/shopify-intern-challenge/README.md

 ***(i) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.***

 **Answer**: $3145.13 is not the AOV that we want.
 We get this value by dividing total sum of order_amount by number of orders.
 This is wrong because the formula didn't consider the fact that an order can have multiple items.
+For better readability and interpretability we can create a new column called `item_price` which will be order_amount/total_items.
+This is help us easily compare pricse of individual sneakers sold by different shops.

 Also, we see 17 outliers from shop 42 which skew the average therefore we need to evaluate whether these values are simply due to data entry error or these represent correct information.
 This shop gets large number of orders (2000 total items in some cases).
 Price for one sneaker at this shop is $352 which seems affordable compared to shop 78 and this might be the case where some supplier or other merchant is buying in a bulk order.
 This can be considered as one edge case.
 Another one is shop 78 selling sneakers for a VERY high price (like $25,725!!!) and is definitely not affordable.
 This again could be a data entry error or it could be a luxury designer brand or a limited edition autographed sneaker.